-Center Grove Baptist: The Week that Started it All
+Center Grove Baptist: The First Week of Camp at Snowbird

 Winter 1997.
 The year a North Carolina youth pastor came across a magazine ad for a student camp that would change everything.